qinhongfly/qinhongfly.github.io/index.md

 ## Short Bio
 ---

-I have about 8 years R&D experience in Perception and Prediction algorithms.
 Currently, I am leading the Perception R&D Center in SenseAuto(绝影).
 Previously, I was also responsible for the Prediction Team.

 At the same time, I am also in charge of the development of our L2++ system SenseAuto Pilot, and the tech lead of the GAC Mass Production Project.
-I am also the head of 2 mass production related departments, including  Mass Production System Development and Mass Production Delivery Test.
+I am also the head of 3 mass production related departments, including  SLAM R&D Center, Mass Production System Development and Mass Production Delivery Test.

 I got my M.S. degree in the [State Key Lab of CAD&CG, Zhejiang University](http://www.cad.zju.edu.cn/english.html) in 2018, supervised by [Prof. Guofeng Zhang](http://www.cad.zju.edu.cn/home/gfzhang/).
 Before that, I received the B.S. degree of Digital Media Technology in Zhejiang University.
 <br/>